 But what happens when the tech encounters a situation that they have not run across before?
 In the past, when encountering a complex problem, the technician’s only option was to phone a subject matter expert back at headquarters.
 This expert would then listen to what the field service tech was dealing with, and attempt to give the best advice possible – without actually seeing the problem.
 This often slowed down the field tech’s ability to get things back up and running and, or worse, required a follow-up visit to resolve the issue (not something the customer or field tech wants to deal with when there’s several feet of snow!).

 Now, field techs can be equipped with mobile network-enabled wearable cameras that live stream what they’re seeing back to headquarters instantly.
+They can also be setup to automatically save in video sharing sites like youtube.
+In addition to that, to get more eyeballs there, you can buy real youtube views here and get more feedback.
 In the office, experts offer support by viewing the live-streaming video and providing remote assistance to get the job done right — right now.
 With enterprise-grade real-time video streaming technology, field techs become more efficient, operation costs to the company are lowered and customers are happier to get their utility problems taken care of quickly.

 When utilities need to get back up and running in record time, field techs can use live-streaming video to save the day!